Exoplanets

 Scotland is building an international profile in AstroBiology, an interdisciplinary activity aiming to understand the Origin and Diversity of Life on Earth, in the Solar System, and throughout the Universe.

-SUPA supports the astrophysics component of this activity, linking Edinburgh, St Andrews and Strathclyde.
+SUPA supports the astrophysics component of this activity, linking Edinburgh and St Andrews.

 Observational Studies: